 8. POWERS AND FUCTIONS OF THE MUNICIPALITY.

 Lephalale Municipality is authorized to exercise and perform the following powers and functions as set out in schedule 4, part A and B of the Constitution of the Republic of South Africa, act 108 of 1996:

-Assessment of powers and functions
+Powers and functions